5 Food Safety Tips to Keep Your Kitchen Germ-Free

 #2: Disinfect Your Cutting Board

 Your cutting board is often the resting place for raw meat.
-Once you’ve finished cooking, disinfect your cutting boards.
+Once you’ve finished cooking, you should never miss disinfect your cutting boards.
+When the cutting board is left uncleaned, it can attract various germs and bacteria that can cause various types of food-borne diseases.
 It’s easy to forget your cutting board needs disinfecting as you serve dinner.
 Once the cooking is complete you often overlook this step.
 But to ensure no pesky bacteria lingers, make sure to wipe this down afterward with a disinfectant.

 #3: Take Your Garbage Out Often